What services do you offer?

 What are the legal requirements for a wedding in Northern Ireland?

 Unlike the Republic of Ireland, the legal requirements to get married in Northern Ireland are slightly simpler.
 You must give the Registrar a minimum of 28 days notice before the suggested wedding date (versus 3 months in the republic of Ireland).
 The marriage application can be submitted by post and both yourself and the Officiant will need to sign hard copies of the application form.
-(There is no requirement for an in-person meeting with the Registrar).
+The couple also needs to meet the registrar in person to provide the hard copy, original versions of the papers mentioned, and to get their marriage certificate.
+But unlike in Ireland where it's required to do the in-person meeting 5 calendar days before the wedding, in Northern Ireland, this can only be around 1-2 days before the wedding day.
 Non-UK, EEA or Swiss citizens will also need to obtain a Marriage Visa and complete an Immigration Status Statement.
 Proof of both these documents needs to be submitted together with your Marriage Notice Application Form.

 Do we really have to meet the registrar in person 5 days before the wedding?